Christina Andruk, Ph.D.

 along the Bronx River in Westchester County, N.Y." at the joint meeting of the Mid-Atlantic Invasive Plant Council and Society of Ecological Restoration conference.

 Nicholas J. Beutell, Ph.D., Jeffrey W. Alstete, Ed.D.

 (Management, Business Administration & Health Care Management), and others co-wrote and published an article titled "Coping with the Fear of and Exposure to Terrorism among Expatriates"

 in the peer-reviewed International Journal of Environmental Research and Public Health

 , July 2017, Vol. 14, No. 7, pp. 1-13.

 David Carlyon, Ph.D.

-(Fine and Performing Arts), was awarded the Circus Historical Society's Stuart Thayer Prize for best book of the year for his work The Education of a Circus Clown: Mentors, Audiences, Mistakes.
+(Fine and Performing Arts), won the Stuart Thayer Prize for Best Circus Book of 2016, for his book The Education of a Circus Clown: Mentors, Audiences, Mistakes

 Aaron Rosenfeld, Ph.D.